blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

 Despite the success of these predictive models, other aspects of flu evolution complicate predictions.
 When multiple beneficial mutations with large effects emerge in a population, the clonal interference between viruses reduces the probability of fixation for all mutations involved.
 Flu populations also experience multiple bottlenecks in space and time including transmission between hosts, global circulation, and seasonality.
-These bottlenecks likely reduce flu's effective population size and reduce the predictability of beneficial mutations sweeping globally.
+These bottlenecks reduce flu's effective population size and reduce the predictability of beneficial mutations sweeping globally.
 Finally, antigenic escape assays with polyclonal human sera suggest that successful viruses must accumulate multiple beneficial mutations of large effect to successfully evade the diversity of global host immunity [@lee-mapping-2019].

 ## Does flu evolve like we think it does?

-In [Barrat-Charlaix et al.](https://www.biorxiv.org/content/10.1101/2020.07.31.231100v1), we investigated the predictability of influenza mutation frequencies.
+In [Barrat-Charlaix et al.](https://www.biorxiv.org/content/10.1101/2020.07.31.231100v1), we investigated the predictability of flu mutation frequencies.
 We explicitly avoided modeling flu evolution and focused on an empirical account of long-term outcomes for mutation frequency trajectories.
 We selected all available HA and NA sequences for flu lineages A/H3N2 and A/H1N1pdm, performed multiple sequence alignments per lineage and gene, binned sequences by month, and calculated the frequencies of mutations per site and month.
 From these data, we constructed frequency trajectories of individual mutations that were rising in frequency from zero.